Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Looking at obvious trends has triggered the realization that as AI gets smarter and robots become more skilled, more and more workers become replaceable.
 For example, much of agriculture is already mechanized and there have been proof-of-concept experiments growing an entire crop – from seed to supermarket – without humans having done any of the work or even having touched the goods at all.
 Car manufacture also is very highly automated.
 From the employer’s point of view this can be seen as desirable in terms of lowering costs and increasing output, which are bottom-line necessities in order to remain competitive.

 In China there are now many shops / stores with no staff – or perhaps just one security official on “door duty”.
 You pick up what you want, scan the QR code on your phone and then you are done.
 It’s not unreasonable to expect that this trend will be adopted everywhere.
+I can see both good and bad in this – but the simple reality is that it’s here.

-But it’s not just the simple “shelf stacker” type jobs that are on the line.
+It’s not just the simple “shelf stacker” type jobs that are on the line.
 Scientific research into new technologies pitted lawyers and doctors against AIs and found that the AI “won” in certain tests – as seen in the video – such as being able to diagnose health issues and evaluate legal documents more accurately.

 Even the human who is replacing the humans with robots is replaceable.